LINQ Fundamentals

 .Where(name => name.StartsWith("A"));

-// Good - filter once
+// ✅ Better - filter once before projection

 var result = products